 Like us on Facebook

-ART ON THE ROCKS© began in 1991 on “Aunt Edna’s Island/Artists Island” in the Hangdog Channel in Cognashene.
+ART ON THE ROCKS© began in 1991 on "Aunt Edna's Island/Artists Island" in the Hangdog Channel in Cognashene.
 The year after a very windy show day, in 1997 it was moved to Maxwell/Whalen Island on the main Muskoka landing Channel.
-(M42 on CCA map or GPS 44o55’17.7”N 79o55’00.1”W).
+(M42 on CCA map or GPS 44°55'17.7"N 79°55'00.1"W).

-ART ON THE ROCKS© is the Cognashene Community's summer art gallery this year showcasing the work of local artists.
+ART ON THE ROCKS© is the Cognashene Community's summer art gallery, showcasing the work of local artists and artisans.
 It's the perfect opportunity for the community to get together with talented artists and artisans who express their love of Georgian Bay.
 The exhibition is generally held on the last Sunday in July, a week before Simcoe Day weekend.
+The Cognashene Cottagers Association sponsored the 30th Art-on-the-Rocks© on July 30, 2023 after a 3-year hiatus due to Covid and in 2022 there predicted all day thunderstorms.

-The organizers and the board have proposed a modified show this year emphasizing local artists who can transport themselves to and from the event.
-If you're interested in exhibiting in this year's ART ON THE ROCKS© the cost to participate is $75.
-If you are interested in participating or know someone is who is a talented artist, please contact Catherine Gillespie 716.517.0855 or 705.756.1621 (summer) or communityevents@cognashene.com.
+If you're interested in exhibiting in this year's ART ON THE ROCKS© the cost to participate is $95.
+If you are interested in participating or know someone is who is a talented artist, please contact Catherine Gillespie (text or call 716.517.0855) or AOTR@COGNASHENE.COM.
+If you're interested in exhibiting in this year's Art on the Rocks, complete the ONLINE REGISTRATION FORM.

 Once a week (usually), during the summer months (generally), the "Ladies of Cognashene" get together for a bit of informal socializing.
 The location changes weekly, the crew showing up at the dock is never the same, and in true "Mother Nature" style, you just never know what kind of weather you may need to boat through to reach this weekly destination.
 One thing you can always be sure of though...you will have fun!